lindehaven/CP-M/README.md

 Continued with an attempt to port the Kilo editor [1] to CP/M because I wanted a source code editor with syntax highlighting.
-But I soon discovered that the Kilo editor was using too much of the 62KB TPA so I decided to write the Lean Editor that uses less memory.
+But I soon discovered that the Kilo editor was using too much of the 62KB TPA so I decided to write an editor that uses less memory.
+Based most of my design and code on the Text editor [2].
+That became the Lean Editor.

 Also started with a variant of the syntax highlighting from Kilo that I named Syntax Highlighter.

-While developing the Lean Editor and Syntax Highlighter I found the micro editor (ue) written for *nix.
+While developing the Lean Editor and Syntax Highlighter I found the micro editor [3] written for *nix.
 It is small and have the search and undo functions that is needed in any source code editor.
 So I ported ue to CP/M to test it.
 Works ok.

 References:

+  [1] Kilo editor (kilo) by Salvatore Sanfilippo (antirez), https://github.com/antirez/kilo

+  [2] Text editor (te) by Miguel I. García López (MiguelVis), https://github.com/MiguelVis

-  [1] Kilo editor by Salvatore Sanfilippo, https://github.com/antirez/kilo [2] Micro Editor (ue) by Anthony Howe and Terry Loveall,       http://web.archive.org/web/20081019042406/http://www.modest-proposals.com/binary/ue.1.25.tgz
+  [3] Micro Editor (ue) by Anthony Howe and Terry Loveall,       http://web.archive.org/web/20081019042406/http://www.modest-proposals.com/binary/ue.1.25.tgz

 ## Binary Editor (BE)

 ### Summary